 Mobile applications play a significant role in the internet of things which has seen ballooning graph right from 2009.
 Mobile applications act as an interface between the users and the IoT-enabled devices.
 In other words, the growth of IoT is directly proportional to the increase in development of mobile applications.

-How IoT is integrated with a mobile application?
+How is IoT integrated with a mobile application?

-Normally the devices, for example, smartwatches are connected to your android phones using the internet.
+Usually the devices, for example, smartwatches are connected to your android phones using the internet.

 For the device point of view, the application programming interface requires software supporting the IoT devices into mobile applications.

 The logical connectors enable the applications to communicate with each manufacturer’s IoT devices.